Remove Windows Movie Maker virus (Virus Removal Instructions) - Microsoft Support Scam

 This is Trial Version of Windows Movie Maker.
 Please buy full version for full-featured software and tech support.

-Researchers haven’t detected any malicious components of the program.
-It seems that cyber-criminals use it only for getting money from unsuspected computer users.
+Researchers haven’t detected any malicious components in the program.
+It seems that cybercriminals use it only for getting money from unsuspected computer users.
 However, if you are one of the unlucky ones who suffered from the scam, you should still remove Windows Movie Maker from the PC.

-However, if you noticed other suspicious activities after installation of the fake app, such as system slowdowns, an increased amount of ads or security pop-ups, you should opt for the automatic Windows Movie Maker removal.
-It requires scanning the system with ReimageIntego or another malware removal tool to wipe out potentially dangerous components from the system.
+However, if you noticed other suspicious activities after installation of the fake app, such as system slowdowns, an increased amount of ads, or security pop-ups, you should opt for the automatic removal.
+It requires scanning the system with SpyHunter 5Combo Cleaner, Malwarebytes or another malware removal tool to wipe out potentially dangerous components from the system.

-Currently, there is any information related to other distribution methods of the Windows Movie Maker scam.
+Currently, there is no information related to other distribution methods of the bogus program.
 However, you should be aware that this program might be available on various file-sharing sites, P2P networks and torrents.
 Additionally, it might be promoted in freeware packages.
 Security experts suggest following these tips in order not to fall for the hoax:

 - Download software from the publisher’s websites only.